moderngl/moderngl-window/README.md

 For these to be included in this library we require them to work cross platforms (win10/linux/osx) and be fairly easy to set up.

-If it requires more than manually downloading a precompiled dll (like SDL2, GLEW etc.) it would most likely not be included, but you are welcome to present your case if you still think it should be included.
+If it requires more than manually downloading a pre-compiled dll (like SDL2, GLFW etc.) it would most likely not be included, but you are welcome to present your case if you still think it should be included.

 If you create your own repo/package containing plugins for this library, please make an issue and we'll link back to it.
-Be sure to include what platforms are suppored, install instructions, how you configure it in `moderngl-window` and of course a clear and concise description of what exactly your package provides.
+Be sure to include what platforms are supported, install instructions, how you configure it in `moderngl-window` and of course a clear and concise description of what exactly your package provides.

 ## Attributions